Find out which countries pay their athletes the most for winning medals and what sports are the most expensive to compete in!

 5. There are actually still a lot of tickets left for the upcoming games, and they’re not cheap.

-The Pyeongchang Olympics had only met 55 percent of their ticket sale goal in late December, likely due to the global anxiety about North Korea, located just 60 miles away from the games.
+The Pyeongchang Olympics had only met 55 % of their ticket sale goal in late December, likely due to the global anxiety about North Korea, located just 60 miles away from the games.
 Even now, mere days before the opening ceremony, there are still tickets for sale, if you have the money.
 According to Romper:

 “Tickets to individual events and ticket packages are also available through the National Olympic Committees and authorized ticket resellers such as CoSport (though there appear to only be tickets available to the 2018 Para Olympics there) and Jet Set Sports (you must request the site’s questionnaire to access ticket purchasing).
 The U.S. National Olympic Committee is also advertising ticket sales through CoSport on the Team USA website.
 If you’re not based in the U.S., you can find out where to purchase tickets online from this list of different websites countries are using.”